wladradchenko/wunjo.wladradchenko.ru/README.md

 <!-- CREDITS -->
 ## Credits

-Wunjo AI is built upon the remarkable work of various open-source projects.
+Wunjo is built upon the remarkable work of various open-source projects.
 Each integrated component reflects a commitment to improving and adapting existing technologies within the collaborative landscape of open-source development.
-The list below highlights the projects that have been adapted and enhanced for inclusion in Wunjo AI:
+The list below highlights the projects that have been adapted and enhanced for inclusion in Wunjo:

 - **Speech Synthesis & Voice Cloning:** Adapted versions of [Tacotron 2](https://github.com/NVIDIA/tacotron2), [Waveglow](https://github.com/NVIDIA/waveglow), and improved [Real-Time Voice Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) with [VoiceFixer](https://github.com/haoheliu/voicefixer)
 - **User Interface & Packaging:** Implementations of [Flask UI](https://github.com/ClimenteA/flaskwebgui) and [BeeWare](https://beeware.org/project/projects/tools/briefcase/)